 The University’s student hub also holds a list of doctor and dental surgeries providing medical services in the area.

-The Chaplaincy webpage gives details and information about the chaplaincy and faith facilities in the University and provides contact information for facilities throughout the city.
-There is also an extensive list of useful websites, as well as the chaplaincy statement of service.
+The Spirituality and reflection service page gives details and information about the spirituality and reflection facilities at the University and provides contact information for places of worship throughout the city.
+There is also an extensive list of useful websites, as well as the Spirituality and Reflection statement of service.

 7.8 Services for which the University is entitled to recover a fee